 Nana restaurant is nestled on the corner of 32nd and Halsted on of the more commercialized streets in the Bridgeport neighborhood of Chicago.
 In a previous post, I briefly mentioned the history of this near south side area, known for massive manufacturing industries, the historic Union Stockyards, White Sox’s stadium on 35th street.

 Navigating to the quaint restaurant was simple.
-Easy street parking, free meter until the next day, perfect start to this sunday afternoon experience.
-I made my way in, was greeted by the same charming hostess I spoke to over the phone, and was seated at a counter height bar in the front.
-Seated next to me was a cute mid-30’s couple who just made there way from the Renegade Craft Fair down the street, and a copy of the the quarterly community magazine, Gazette.
+Easy street parking, free meter until the next day, the perfect start to this Sunday afternoon experience.
+I made my way in, was greeted by the same charming hostess I spoke to over the phone and was seated at a counter height bar in the front.
+Seated next to me was a cute mid-30’s couple who just made their way from the Renegade Craft Fair down the street, and a copy of the quarterly community magazine, Gazette.
 The ambiance of the restaurant was every bit reflective of the restaurant, organic.